The Third Principle

 whereby THAT becomes THIS.
 Failing which, essential features of the experience

-are not CONSCIOUS; hence no concentration and immobility
+are not CONSCIOUS; hence no concentration and immobility accompany the action.

 The common perception in spirituality